 This is another state where one would expect free rein to buy pot.
 However, Oregon follows most of the others on this list with a slew of confusing laws.
 The state approved recreational marijuana in 2014, and it was supposed to be fully legal from July 2015 onward.
 However, there are almost 100 locations in Oregon that don’t allow adult-use cannabis!

 Among the most notable regions are Umatilla County, Union County, and Wallowa County.
 There are also dozens of towns that don’t permit the sale of adult-use weed.
 Many of them are extremely small, with populations in the hundreds.
 Examples include Wasco City, Wallowa, Ukiah, and Sumpter.
 However, larger towns, including West Linn and Wilsonville, also prohibit the substance.

 The state of Vermont permitted cannabis recreationally from July 1, 2018.
 But, as is the case with virtually every other adult-use state, Vermont continues to drag its heels.
 By the close of the legislative session in 2019, it seemed as if lawmakers were about to create a retail marijuana system.
-However, they couldn’t get it to a vote, and Vermont residents must wait until later in 2020 before hearing any further updates.
+However, they couldn’t get it to a vote, and Vermont residents must wait until later in the year before hearing any further updates.

 The state also follows Washington, D.C., and its unusual law.
 You are not allowed to buy or sell pot.
 Instead, you could give it away for a brief period.
 It led to some amusing attempts to bypass the law.
 For example, some stores charged a fee for delivery and gave customers the cannabis for free.

 The state has now cracked down on the practice.
 The Governor said the aforementioned attempt at skirting the law is now illegal.
 At the time of writing, there is no system established for the sale or purchase of adult-use weed.
 There is little said about individual towns and counties not allowing it at present.

 Counties in Washington State